-The metering will be located on the high side of the Interconnection Customer generator step up transformer at the POI.
-The metering will be installed overhead on a pole per distribution DM construction standards.
-The Public Utility will procure, install, test, and own all revenue metering equipment.
-The metering will be bi-directional to measure KWH and KVARH quantities for both generation received and back feed retail load delivered.
-There will be no additional station service metering for supplying generation load.
+Due to the size of the project at 360KW, the revenue metering equipment will be located on the low side of the generator step up transformer.
+The metering will be bi-directional to measure KWH and KVARH quantities.
+The metering programming is for both generation received by the Public Utility and delivered retail load to the Applicant per tariff when not generating.
 The metering generation and billing data will be remotely interrogated via the Public Utility's MV90 data acquisition system.